 g.
-Outcomes: A table with a column for project outcomes and another column for their corresponding concrete outputs/products; NOAA will track these to ensure that they are appropriate for public dissemination;
+Outcomes: A table with a column for project outcomes and another column for their corresponding concrete outputs/products; NOAA will track these to ensure that they comply with Section 508 standards and are appropriate for public dissemination (See Section VI.C of this announcement);

 h.
-Partner justification and roles: Evidence of support for the project from the local management authority where the work is conducted at specific sites must indicate that the project supports local management objectives.
+Partner justification and roles: To be competitive, evidence of support for the project from the local management authority where the work is conducted at specific sites should indicate that the project supports local management objectives.
 In those cases where training is proposed, indication that participants will apply these techniques at their local sites is requested.
 To be competitive, an application should include evidence of coordination with relevant national and regional project partners, including a list of agencies consulted in developing the proposal and assurances that any necessary permits will be secured prior to the use of U.S. Federal funds.
 If the applicant is not a regional organization (involving two or more countries), please include evidence of support from a regional organization that has a working relationship and demonstrated experience working with the local government authorities that manage the marine areas addressed;

 i.
-Evaluation method: A methodology to evaluate the success of the cooperative agreement activities;
+Evaluation method: A methodology to evaluate the success of the grant or cooperative agreement activities;

 j.
-Qualifications: Summary description of the qualifications of the individuals and principal investigators who will conduct the cooperative agreement;
+Qualifications: Summary description of the qualifications of the individuals and principal investigators who will conduct the grant or cooperative agreement;

 k.
-Permits and Approvals: Applicants are expected to design their proposals so that they minimize the potential adverse impact on the environment.
-It is the responsibility of the applicant to obtain all necessary federal, state, and local government permits and approvals for the proposed work.
+Permits and Approvals: It is the responsibility of the applicant to obtain all necessary federal, state, and local government permits and approvals for the proposed work.
 Applicants must provide a list of all known permits that will be required to perform the proposed work and an indication of the status of any permits needed (e.g., not yet applied, permit application submitted/pending, permit granted, etc.) or a statement indicating that no permits are necessary.
-You should include this required element even if permits are not required.
+Applicants should include this required element even if permits are not required.